real-re/nsv2-website/docs/game-guides/index.en.md

     In all modes, the character will be randomly selected when not selected.

-- 1v1: 1vs1 duel, full power and coins `(Currently mainly used for testing)`
+- 1v1: 1vs1 duel, full power and coins
 - 3v3: 3vs3 `(Gear is enabled by default)`
 - 4v4: 4vs4 `(Gear is enabled by default)`
 - Clone: 3vs3 by default `(Gear is enabled by default)`